OCA/sale-workflow/sale_partner_address_restrict/README.rst

 Configuration
 =============

 -  Go to Sales > Configuration > Settings > Quotation & Orders > Sale
    Partner Address Restriction
 -  Check the box if you want to restrict available partners for Delivery and Invoicing addresses to partners that belong to the selected Customer.

+If you are managing dropship delivery addresses, you can mark the checkbox 'Dropship Address' in the addresses to prevent the parent contact name to be displayed.

 Bug Tracker
 ===========